minxingzhang0107/scalable-private-llm/README.md

 ```bash
 cd scalable-private-llm
 ```
-We provide detailed instructions on Evaluation and Generation tasks in the following sections.
+We provide detailed instructions on Evaluation, Generation, and Training tasks in the following sections.

 ### Evaluation